Opening Hours Notice Read More

 Minoxidil is another medication used to treat hair loss in both men and women.
 It is the active ingredient in several over the counter products that promote hair growth such as Regaine and is usually available as a lotion or foam that you rub on your scalp every day.
 Minoxidil encourages hair growth and can also stabilise damaged hair follicles to prevent further hair loss.
 It works by causing the blood vessels that supply the hair follicles to dilate.
 This increases the amount of blood that goes to the follicles which increases the level of nutrients that the hair follicles receive.
 This increase in nutrients promotes hair growth.
 As many of the products that contain minoxidil are available to buy over-the-counter at local pharmacies, the concentration of minoxidil in these products is quite low at around 2%.
 The extra strength products can contain up to 5% minoxidil.
 Higher concentrations of minoxidil are only available on prescription from a doctor.

 Alopecia areata affects 1% of the population at some time in their lives and usually presents as patchy hair loss.
-Whilst the course of this condition can be unpredictable there are effective treatments to encourage regrowth.
-Topical treatments (applied to the skin) such as corticosteroids and minoxidil can be used to maintain the hair regrowth.
+While the course of this condition can be unpredictable, there are effective treatments to encourage regrowth.
+Topical treatments such as corticosteroids and minoxidil can be used to maintain hair regrowth.
 Injections of triamcinolone acetonide have been shown to speed up the regrowth of hair.
-Corticosteroid injections have also been shown to be effective in speeding up hair growth but are not advised for long term use due to potential side effects.
+Corticosteroid injections have also been effective in speeding up hair growth but are not advised for long-term use due to potential side effects.
+Monitoring response to treatment is vital.
+At our hair loss clinic in London, we use a medical digital photography system, allowing accurate, reproducible photographs to be taken at specified intervals for comparison.